asterinas/asterinas/docs/src/osdk/guide/README.md

 ## Install OSDK

 ### Requirements
-Currently, OSDK only works on x86_64 ubuntu system.
+Currently, OSDK is only supported on x86_64 Ubuntu systems.
 We will add support for more operating systems in the future.

 To run a kernel developed by OSDK with QEMU,